© Stranded

 Book a Free Strategy Session

 Yes—particularly in competitive metros.
 Treat Yelp as a secondary trust channel: keep the listing current, reply to reviews, and maintain strong visuals without soliciting reviews directly.
+Yelp Support

 They influence local visibility.
 Recency, volume, and review content help searchers—and Google—assess relevance and quality.
+Google’s published local ranking guidance describes the core factors and the importance of completeness and prominence.
+Google Business Profile Help

 Use neutral, post-visit messages that simply invite feedback.
 Avoid incentives, scripts, or gating.
 Document the process and train staff.